 savedsearches.conf to reduce these disruptions.

 When a Splunk implementation has a large number of scheduled searches set to run at a particular minute, the scheduler attempts to run them as soon as possible after the zeroth second of that minute.
-This can cause the CPUs of the hardware involved to run at 100% of capacity very briefly, a few seconds at most.
-This is not necessarily a problem for hardware running Splunk but it might produce intra-network traffic in amounts that overload network switches.
+This mass of searches all starting at approximately the same moment can cause the CPUs of the hardware involved to run at 100%j capacity very briefly, a few seconds at most.
+These CPU spikes are not necessarily a problem for hardware running Splunk but they might produce intra-network traffic in amounts that overload network switches.

 allow_skew setting offsets the actual start time of a scheduled search from its scheduled run time by a random amount of time.
 For example, if you have a search that is scheduled to run every minute,